 - The number of students with jobs and families partially explains why our student population is somewhat older (average age 30) than at traditional four-year colleges.

 Increasing numbers of people are striving for bachelor's degrees and beyond.
-Accordingly, since 2002, the college has more than tripled the number of credit transfer agreements with four-year colleges and universities, including guaranteed-admission programs such as those aligned with the University of Wisconsin-Madison, the University of Wisconsin-Milwaukee and the University of Wisconsin-Parkside.
+The college has credit transfer agreements with more than 35 four-year colleges and universities, including guaranteed-admission programs such as those aligned with the University of Wisconsin-Madison, the University of Wisconsin-Milwaukee, the University of Wisconsin-Parkside and Marquette University.

-A list of the hundreds of four-year college/university transfer agreements can be found at www.matc.edu/student/currentstudent/credittransfer/agreements.cfm
+A list of the four-year college/university transfer agreements can be found at www.matc.edu/student/currentstudent/credittransfer/agreements.cfm

-Hands-on, job-focused skills training always will remain a strong focus of MATC because it is important to our students, and because it contributes to a strong local economy.
+Hands-on, job-focused skills training also is a strong focus of MATC.
+Our graduates are vital to a strong local economy.